qnm/site/_integrations/datadog.md

 ## Deploy the Datadog Agent

-You can deploying the datadog agent as a Convox app with a very simple `convox.yml` manifest:
+You can deploy the datadog agent as a Convox app with a very simple `convox.yml` manifest:

 ```
 services: